agentsoz/synthetic-population/README.md

   * Number of households by Number of persons in household (NPRD) by Family Household Composition (Dwelling) (HCFMD).

-    Use Construct below table using "Counting Families, Place of Usual Residence" database and save as `buildpopulation/data/latch/raw/SA2, NPRD and HCFMD.csv`.
+    Use Construct below table using "Counting Dwellings, Place of Enumeration" database and save as `buildpopulation/data/latch/raw/SA2, NPRD and HCFMD.csv`.
 This table should not have any `Total` fields

 ```
 |--------------------| Dwellings, Location on census night |